 While I purchase many items online, I still do buy things at physical retail stores.
 I usually seek out smaller local stores first, versus big box or chain outlets.

-Founded in 1914 and still a family-owned private company, Kenny Manufacturing Company manufactures window hardware, bath products, and storage organizers — all in Warwick, RI.
+Founded in 1914 and still a family-owned private company, Kenney Manufacturing Company manufactures window hardware, bath products, and storage organizers — all in Warwick, RI.

 But if I don’t see something I need, I ask.
 For example, I needed one of those lawn seeder things to reseed my lawn after the turkeys destroyed it.
 (Chicken wire and stakes were on the list as well.)
 The young man worked with me and showed me this seeder — Made in the US by Chapin Manufacturing.
 He even did a search on his phone to make sure it was manufactured here!